I've put in an application form what happens next

 What will you do with my application?

 Once we've received your application the first thing we will do is check you are within our rehoming area.
 Things are still difficult and our area is reduced.
 Hopefully you checked out our Things to consider before rehoming page, before putting in your application.
 Sadly if you are outside our area we will be unable to proceed further with your application on this occasion.
 We get a lot of application and we are no longer able to contact people outside our rehoming area.

 If you are within our rehoming area we will then start the difficult process of going through all the applications for a particular animal.
 This can take up to two weeks so please be patient.
+Sometimes we can be very busy at kennels and things go a bit haywire.
 However if your application does not meet the immediate needs of the animal we would not be able to proceed further (for example a dog where we have said no other animals and you currently have a dog)

 What does it mean if I am not chosen?